Rio's World Cup Wind-Ups

-Rio's World Cup Wind-Ups was a short English hidden camera practical joke show hosted by English footballer Rio Ferdinand which was filmed shortly before the 2006 FIFA World Cup.
+Rio's World Cup Wind-Ups was a short hidden camera practical joke show hosted by English footballer Rio Ferdinand which was filmed shortly before the 2006 FIFA World Cup.
 The show strongly resembled the American show Punk'd which is hosted and produced by Ashton Kutcher.
 Ferdinand chose certain English footballers to play a prank on.
-The pranks would usually end with the catchphrase You got merked!.
+The pranks would usually end with the catchphrase — You got merked!.